econnet/econ/info.rst

 The result is inflation.

+Planning is based on information.
+If not based on information it is speculation.
+Information about a changing world is temporary.

-The dissipative loss of information makes development non-deterministic.
+Speculation and dissipative loss of information makes development non-deterministic.
-Nature itself is non-deterministic due to dissipation, but also due to limited precision (quantum).
+Nature itself is non-deterministic

+- due to limited precision (quantum)
+- due to dissipation.

 Inflation is not seen in the money figure.
 Inflation is a change in the unit (currency) with respect to other units.